NethermindEth/general-agents-module/README.md

 - `setGasUsed(value)` This method sets the `receipt.gasUsed` field in the event.
 - `setStatus(status)` This method sets the `receipt.status` field in the event.
 - `setTimestamp(timestamp)` This method sets the `block.timestamp` field in the event.
-- `addEventLog(eventSignature, address, data, topics)` This method add a log to the `receipt.logs` field.
-The only mandatory argument is the `eventSignature`, `address` argument is the zero address by default, `topics` is an spread list with the indexed event arguments, and `data` is the empty string by default.
+- `addEventLog(eventSignature, address, data, topics)` This method adds a log to the `receipt.logs` field.
+The only mandatory argument is the `eventSignature`, `address` argument is the zero address by default, `topics` is a spread list with the indexed event arguments, and `data` is the empty string by default.
-  > The `keccak256` hash of the signature is added at the beggining of the `topics` list automatically.
+  > The `keccak256` hash of the signature is added at the beginning of the `topics` list automatically.
-- `addAnonymousEventLog(address, data, topics)` This method add a log to the `receipt.logs` field. `address` argument is the zero address by default, `topics` is an spread list with the indexed event arguments, and `data` is the empty string by default.
+- `addAnonymousEventLog(address, data, topics)` This method adds a log to the `receipt.logs` field. `address` argument is the zero address by default, `topics` is a spread list with the indexed event arguments, and `data` is the empty string by default.
-- `addInvolvedAddresses(addresses)` This method add an spread list of addresses to `addresses` field.
+- `addInvolvedAddresses(addresses)` This method adds a spread list of addresses to `addresses` field.
 - `addTrace(traceProps)` This method adds a list of `Trace` objects at the end of `traces` field in the event.
 The traces are created from the `traceProps` spread list.
   > `TraceProps` is a TS object with the following optional fields `{ to, from, input, output }`.